espocrm/documentation/docs/administration/log.md

   ],
 ```

+Note that it's possible to have multiple handlers.

 It's possible to specify either a handler class name or loader class name.
 A loader class instantiates a handler class.
 This allows to initialize constructor parameters for a handler.
 It can be helpful if you need to pass some object to the handler constructor.